-Whenever a member of the community (student, staff, or faculty) feels his/her/hir rights as defined above have been violated, said person can, without losing the right to access other resources inside and outside of Hampshire College, file a complaint with the Office for Diversity and Multicultural Education.
-The Special Presidential Assistant for Diversity and Multicultural Education will ascertain which of the methods below the complaining party would like to follow.
-65
+Whenever a member of the community (student, staff, or faculty) believes their rights as defined above have been violated, said person can, without losing the right to access other resources inside and outside of Hampshire College, file a complaint with the office for diversity and multicultural education.
+The special presidential assistant for diversity and multicultural education will ascertain which of the methods below the complaining party would like to follow.